 There are a variety of tools to help you to keep up to date, such as database alerts for saving keyword or citation searches; ZETOC or JournalTOCS for e-journal updates.
 More information about keeping up-to-date is provided in the the on-demand remote learning session on Finding information for your Literature Review, available in the Remote Learning for Doctoral Researchers Learn module and the 'Creating alerts' section of the Effective Literature Searching Learn module.
 You can also find out more in the 'Literature Searching' section of Research Central on Learn.

 When you do your searching and set up alerts, remember that it is important to evaluate the effectiveness of your initial search.
 Your alerts and saved searches are only as effective as the search strategy you use to create them - be prepared to constantly revise this.
 Ask your Academic Librarian for hints and tips about search strategies and keeping up to date.

-The Library has over 500,000 books – many of which are available electronically, 90,000 bound volumes of journals and around 30,000 e-journals.
-The Library Catalogue is the first place to check for stock availability with many specialist databases such as Web of Science and Scopus available either from the Catalogue or from the relevant Subject Guide: http://www.lboro.ac.uk/services/library/subjectguides/
+The Library has vast amounts of content, both physically and virtually.
+The Library Catalogue is the first place to check for content availability, such as books and journals.
+Specialist databases, such as Web of Science and Scopus, can be located from the Catalogue, the All databases listing or from the relevant Subject Guide: http://www.lboro.ac.uk/services/library/subjectguides/

 As a researcher, you may frequently need access off-campus.
-The Library recommends that you download the CISCO Anyconnect client provided via the IT Services website to enable you to work seamlessly wherever you are located.
-You may also need to access some services using the Athens authentication system.
-Your Athens details can be found in the Staff Resources tab of Learn.
+The Library recommends that you download the Anyconnect VPN client provided via the IT Services website to enable you to work seamlessly wherever you are located.
+Find more details about accessing online resources.